R-Point

-R-Point is a 2004 South Korean psychological horror war film written and directed by Kong Su-chang.
+R-Point is a 2004 South Korean supernatural horror film written and directed by Kong Su-chang.
 Set in Vietnam in 1972, during the Vietnam War, it stars Kam Woo-sung and Son Byong-ho as members of the South Korean Army in Vietnam.
 Most of the movie was shot in Cambodia.
 Bokor Hill Station plays a prominent part of the movie, in this case doubling as a French colonial plantation.
 In 2011, Palisades Tartan re-released this film on DVD under the title Ghosts of War.

 Plot

 In January 1972, at a South Korean Army base in Nha Trang, South Vietnam, a missing platoon has sent a radio transmission from R-Point, a strategic island near Saigon.
 Lieutenant Choi receives orders to lead a squad, including Sergeant Jin Chang-rok, on a mission to extract the missing soldiers within a week.
 In return, they will receive an early honorable discharge and a clean record for Choi, who had previously shown insubordination.

 Upon arrival at R-Point, the squad is ambushed by a female Viet Cong fighter and discovers a week-old corpse.
 The next day, a mysterious, deserted French plantation appears near their base.
 Corporal Joh Byung-hoon gets separated from the group and encounters other soldiers, mistaking them for his unit.
 When he reunites with his comrades, he shares his sighting of the missing soldiers, but they dismiss his claims.

 Later, while repairing the radio, Corporal Byun Moon-Sub intercepts a transmission from a nearby French unit.
 A French army corporal named Jacques claims to have a twin brother named Paul, raising suspicions as their squad is the only one present.
 That night, American soldiers arrive and warn the Koreans about supernatural forces on the plantation's second floor, cautioning them not to touch anything.
 As the soldiers unwind with an impromptu dance party, they suddenly hear terrified screams recorded on their radio.

-On the second day, the squad finds that Private Jung has hung himself and report his death to headquarters, only to learn that Jung was one of the missing soldiers they were sent to rescue.
+On the second day, the squad finds that Private Jung has hanged himself and report his death to headquarters, only to learn that Jung was one of the missing soldiers they were sent to rescue.
 Choi begins experiencing visions of the Viet Cong woman who had ambushed their platoon.
 Sergeant Oh encounters the ghost of his deceased friend, panics and accidentally falls into a booby trap, resulting in his death.
 The unit divides into two groups on the fourth day, discovering a crashed Huey helicopter with decomposed corpses, revealing that the American soldiers they previously encountered were ghosts.
 Mistaking Sergeant Mah for a ghost, a terrified Joh accidentally shoots and kills him.